-'''

 ciscovim cluster-recovery

-'''

-controller leading to data plane downtime (.i.e.
+For the cvim pod that has mechanism_driver: vpp; performing "ciscovim cluster-recovery" will restart the neutron-vpp container in compute and controller leading to data plane downtime (.i.e.
 All the VM running on the compute will lose the data plane connectivity).